-You might have heard a shop assistant tell you to get yourself some waterproofing spray or polish – but have they recommended shoe trees?
+You might have heard a shop assistant tell you to buy waterproofing spray or polish – but have they recommended shoe trees?
 Probably not.
-They’re not commonly spoken about these days but when I discover a client with them, I see a a person who knows footwear, maintains quality and is getting their money’s worth from their shoes.
+They’re not commonly spoken about these days but when I discover a client with them, I see a person who knows footwear, maintains quality and is getting their money’s worth from their shoes.

 WHAT DO SHOE TREES DO?

-A shoe tree, as huge and bulky as they sound, are moulded blocks that slip inside your shoe and help your shoe shape back to its original form after you’ve been wearing it all day.
+A shoe tree, as huge and bulky as they sound, is a set of moulded blocks that slip inside your shoe and help your shoe shape back to its original form after you’ve been wearing it all day.
 They’re life extenders because they minimise wear marks across the front of shoes, keep your leather shoes in newer looking form and if you purchase the ones made from cedar, they keep critters and sweat from breaking down your shoes as fast.
-As an added bonus, the cedar style help to keep your shoes smelling a little better.
+As an added bonus, the cedar ones keep your shoes smelling a little better.